Jeremy Hosking: Railways

 Hosking is a noted railway enthusiast, having purchased a number of main-line steam locomotives including 4464 Bittern, 6024 King Edward I, 6100 Royal Scot, 60532 Blue Peter and 70000 Britannia and founded the Royal Scot Locomotive and General Trust.

 In 2014, Hosking purchased the London & North Western Railway Heritage business from Pete Waterman and took out a lease on Crewe Diesel TMD that became the base for heritage train operation Locomotive Services Limited in 2017.
 In 2016, Hosking purchased a 30% shareholding in the Dartmouth Steam Railway and in 2017 purchased the former Hornby Railways factory in Margate to establish the One:One Collection museum.

 Political activity

 A long time Conservative Party donor, Hosking donated £1.7 million to Vote Leave in 2016 and supported pro-Brexit candidates in the 2017 general election.

 In February 2019, Hosking submitted the paperwork to found a new party called Brexit Express, which would welcome Conservative Party MPs unhappy with Theresa May's Brexit plans.
 At the same time, he launched a public campaign in favour of a no-deal Brexit.
 Hosking has made major donations to the Brexit Party led by Nigel Farage.
 He became the founding donor to the Reclaim Party led by Laurence Fox.
 In the first quarter of 2021, he gave the Reclaim Party more than £1,000,000 in cash and services.
 In December 2021, newspapers reported he would continue to fund the Reclaim Party.

+Hosking is listed in the Parliamentary register of interests as having donated legal services to Andrew Bridgen to the value of £4,470,576.42 in December 2023, "the costs of which will be repaid to the donor on an interest-free basis."

+openDemocracy has criticised Hosking's opposition to net-zero, and that of the publications like Standpoint and The Critic which he funds, noting his substantial financial interest in the fossil fuel industry.